synapsedynamics/aws_diagram/README.md

 Terraform configuratino for diagram.png
 See `insertCredentials_.bash`

+## Separate directories
+Terraform configuration in separate directories due to attributes not known until after applied. `data` queries are in separate directories so that `terraform plan -detailed-exitcode` returns `0` when there are no actual diffs (data queries always cause a benign diff).

 ## Security Groups
 The assumption is that every EC2 instance or stateful service explicitly allows certain ports providing access to attached security groups specified with  `ingress_rules[*].security_group_source_names[*]`.
 Network ACLs are to prevent unexpected traffic from leaving the VPC.